 We pay no attention to which department granted the degree.
 Departments change their names, merge, and split.
 We have found theses that satisfy our criteria in departments of Astronomy and Physics, of course, but also Aerospace Engineering, Chemistry, Computer Science, Earth Science, Electrical Engineering, Geology, Mathematics, Mechanical Engineering, Meteorology, Space Science, Statistics, and others.
 Note that, following the criteria listed in the paragraph above, we exclude theses on ethnoastronomy, archaeoastronomy, history of astronomy, and education in astronomy, even though degrees on such topics are occasionally awarded by Astronomy Departments.

 At the top of an astronomer's page, we use the full name to reduce the number of cases of two or more people with the same name.
 "Y. Zhang" has published more than ten scientific papers per day for many years.
 It is likely that no one knows how many scientists publish under that name.
 We still have a few duplicates, and the number will increase greatly when we enter the theses from east Asian countries.
 We distinguish between individuals with the same name (when we can!) with AstroGen assigned numbers.
-When a astronomer has used two or more different names, we title the page with the last-used name.
+When an astronomer has used two or more different names, we title the page with the last-used name.
 Below that we list other names used, both past and present.
-We usually indicate which name was used on the thesis.
-We use ORCIDs or ISNIs, when available, to identify individuals unambiguously.
+We use ORCIDs or ISNIs, when available, to identify individuals unambiguously..

 The name at the top of the page links to a web page that gives some indication of the astronomer's career if the astronomer is living.
 Home pages are preferred, but pages in such sources as LinkedIn are also welcome.
 The link is to an obituary if the astronomer is deceased and we can find an obituary.
 If a living astronomer has no home page but is listed in a directory, we link to that directory.